osu4life75/osu4life75/README.md

 - 👋 Hi, I am new to the field and my experience level is Jr./Intermidate Software Dev.
-- 👀 Just recieved my softwared testing certificate, and work as a freelancer.
+- 👀 I currently work as a Quaity Assurance Anaylst.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Node.js.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I hold a full stack development certificate(HTML,CSS,JS), github certificate, and a Software Testing Certificate.
 - 📫 How to reach me osu4life75@gmail.com

 <!---